Michael-Hollister/matrix-spec-proposals/proposals/3917-cryptographic-membership.md

     signature tree.
   + `creator_key`: The public part of the room creator's Master Signing Key.
+  + `invited_user_keys`: An optional field containing the MSKs of the users that are invited on room creation.
+This field is required if the `invite` field is populated in the `createRoom` request.
+This field contains a mapping of user IDs to MSKs for each user.
   + `signatures`: A signature of the event's `content` by the Room Root Key, generated using the normal process for signing JSON objects.
 For this purpose, the entity performing the signature is